COSM 665 Selected Topics in Cosmetology (0.5- 2 units)

 Designed for current and former students of the Esthetics program and State of California licensed estheticians.
 Focuses on the advancement of esthetics procedures.
 Topics covered include: chemical and mechanical peels, electrical modalities, body waxing, and speed waxing.
 Also, introduces medical esthetics and explore career opportunities in that field.

 Designed for students enrolled or graduated from the cosmetology or esthetician program and/or licensed cosmetologists and estheticians.
-Introductory skills for creating semi permanent eyelash enhancements.
-Will include types of eyelash extensions, eyelash perms, eyelash tinting, and techniques for application, client services, and career exploration.
+Introductory skills for creating semi-permanent eyelash enhancements.
+Will include types of eyelash extensions, eyelash perms, eyelash tinting, and techniques for application depending on current California state regulations, client services, and career exploration.

 WELL 665 Selected Topics in Wellness (0.5- 2 units)